queelius/AlgoTree/README.rst

 - **subtree(name: Optional[str] = None) -> NodeType** method.

-      This is an optional method that may not be implemented by all tree structures. `FlatTreeNode` implements this method, but `TreeNode` does not.
+      This is an optional method that may not be implemented by all tree structures. `FlatForestNode` implements this method, but `TreeNode` does not.

       Returns a view of another sub-tree rooted at `node` where `node` is